 - 12 inch piece of 3/4 inch elastic

-- pattern (or a well fitting tee to make your own) (Do not print directly from google docs.
+- pattern (or a well-fitting tee to make your own) (Do not print directly from the google pdf reader.
 For the pattern to print properly, you must download it to your pc and print from adobe reader.)

 - measuring tape, rulers, iron and other basic sewing supplies